imprakhartripathi/Weather-App/readme.md

-Sure!
-Here's a well-structured README for your project:

----

 # Weather Dashboard with User Profile Management

 A React-based Weather Dashboard with user authentication and profile management.
 This project allows users to fetch weather data for various locations, manage their profile details, and store their saved locations.